-Bakshi’s focus on equity is a key component in her work.
+Bael and Bakshi’s focus on equity is a key component in their work.
 Placing a hard value on life may seem stark, but the economists say it is essential.

 “How do you put a dollar value on life?
 It’s priceless!
 But if we don’t, we run the risk of undervaluing it and there’s a much higher cost of losing out,” Bakshi said.